paajasan/Allas-backup/README.md

     20012345 /wrk/user/project1/thing1 backup1
     20012345 /wrk/user/project4/thing2 backup2

+Note that as the project on the first column is same for both lines, the third column has to differ.
+If the endpoints are set to be the same, the second command would end up overwriting the first.

 Finally to make this script run automatically every day modify the user crontab with